Blount County License Hearing Guide

 Automatic License Suspension

-The length of your license suspension depends on whether you submitted to chemical testing (breath or blood) and the results, or if you refused testing altogether.
+The grounds for license suspension depend on whether you submitted to a breath or blood test and the results of that test, or whether you refused to take the test.

 If You Took the Breath/Blood Test and Failed

-Temporary Permit Valid Until Hearing or Suspension Begins: After your arrest, you should have been issued a temporary driving permit.
-This permit is valid until your ALR hearing (if you requested one) or until the date your suspension officially begins (if you didn't request a hearing or if the hearing officer upholds the suspension).
+- Temporary Permit: After your arrest, you may have been issued a temporary driving permit.
+This permit is typically valid until your ALR hearing or until the date your suspension begins if you do not request a hearing or if the suspension is upheld.

 If You Refused Testing